 Kava Kava tea

-That being said, it is, again, effective, thanks to its anxiety and insomnia combating effects, and it is still unclear whether the problems associated with it can be empirically proven once and for all.
+That being said, it is, again, effective.
+No doubt thanks to its anxiety and insomnia combating effects.
+Plus, it remains unclear whether the problems associated with it can be empirically proven once and for all.

 Lemon balm tea

-You will often see lemon balm worm its way into sleep aid articles and recommendations due to the plethora of maladies it has helped with through the centuries.
+Lemon balm often worms its way into sleep aid articles and recommendations.
+That’s due to the plethora of maladies it has helped with through the centuries.

-Its most prominent use, today, is for relaxing and alleviating stress, whilst also making for a pretty yummy cup of tea itself (often combined with honey for an extra little spark!).
+Its most prominent use, today, is for relaxing and alleviating stress.
+Not to mention it also makes for a pretty yummy cup of tea itself (often combined with honey for an extra little spark!).

 Peppermint tea